Course Structure and Class Schedule

 Q: What is the frequency and duration of classes?

 Your class schedule will be dependent on the courses that you have selected.
-For example, you are interested to take elective AGXX01 and it is scheduled for Tuesday evening.
-You will hence come to class on Tuesday evening.

 A: The only difference is the number of modules that they will take per trimester.
 Part time and full time students will attend the same classes.